shArdent/PortoDupe/README.md

+Not final commit, there are still many things that should be fixed..

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: